Reptiliomorpha: Physiology

 The general build was heavy in all forms, though otherwise very similar to that of early reptiles.
-The skin, at least in the more advanced forms probably had a water-tight epidermal horny overlay, similar to the one seen in today's reptiles, though they lacked horny claws.
-In chroniosuchians and some seymouriamorphs, like Discosauriscus, dermal scales are found in post-metamorphic specimens, indicating they may have had a "knobbly", if not scaly, appearance.
-With reptiliomorph anthracosaurs having evolved small near-circular keratinous scales, their amniote descendants further covered almost their entire body with them, and also formed claws of keratin, with both scales and claws making cutaneous respiration and water absorption impossible, making them breathe through their mouths and nostrils, and drink water through mouth.
+The skin, at least in the more advanced forms, probably had a water-tight epidermal horny overlay similar to the one seen in today's reptiles, though they lacked horny claws.
+In chroniosuchians and some seymouriamorphs, like Discosauriscus, dermal scales are found in post-metamorphic specimens indicating they may have had a "knobbly", if not scaly, appearance.
+With reptiliomorph anthracosaurs having evolved small near-circular keratinous scales, their amniote descendants further covered almost their entire body with them, and also formed claws of keratin, with both scales and claws making cutaneous respiration and water absorption impossible, making them breathe through their mouths and nostrils, and drink water through their mouths.

-Seymouriamorphs reproduced in amphibian fashion with aquatic eggs that hatched into larvae (tadpoles) with external gills; it is unknown how other tetrapods traditionally assigned to Reptiliomorpha reproduced.
+Seymouriamorphs reproduced in amphibian fashion with aquatic eggs that hatched into larvae (tadpoles) with external gills, while the anatomy of hatchlings of members of Embolomeri from the Mazon Creek fossil beds (Illinois, United States) indicates direct development during the life history of members of this group, with no larval stage similar to those of extant amphibians; it is unknown how other tetrapods traditionally assigned to Reptiliomorpha reproduced.